Coastal Zone Management Act

 Pursuant to subparagraph 1 of the preceding paragraph, when surveyors enter public or private land for land survey, the surveyors shall produce identification documents or a distinguishing badge related to their professional capacity.
 The land owner, tenant, administrator, or user may not avoid, refuse or obstruct the surveyors.
 The surveyors shall notify the land owner, tenant, administrator or user seven days before conducting the survey.

-The agency may expropriation or appropriate land in coastal zones in accordance with the law for the implementation of the coastal conservation plan or coastal protection plan.
+The agency may expropriation or appropriate land in coastal zones in accordance with the law for the implementation of the coastal protection plan or coastal disaster prevention plan.

-The agency may outsource the management of public land in coastal zones to a private enterprise based on contents of the coastal conservation plan or coastal protection plan.
+The agency may outsource the management of public land in coastal zones to a private enterprise based on contents of the coastal protection plan or coastal prevention plan.

 Article 22

-The agency that formulated or is implementing the coastal protection plan may collect a community development fee not exceeding the amount parties directly benefit from constructions related to the coastal protection plan.
+The agency that formulated or is implementing the coastal disaster prevention plan may collect a community development fee not exceeding the amount parties directly benefit from constructions related to the coastal disaster prevention plan.

 Collection of community development fees in the preceding paragraph shall be in accordance with the Statute for Collection of Community Development Fees by Construction Project.